anilgeorge04/anilgeorge04.github.io/_pages/about.md

 Winning as a team makes me tick.
 This is also why I love to [play Ultimate Frisbee](https://indiaultimate.org/2015-aouc-team-india).

 I'm always building, helping others build, and looking for folks who are deeply passionate about what they do - to work with and learn from them.
-[DM me](https://twitter.com/anilgeorge04) if you’re interested in creating value in any of these:
+[DM me](https://twitter.com/anilgeorge04) if you’re interested in creating value in any of these projects and organizations:
 - [DAObook](http://daobook.site) (help people discover DAOs to do the work they love)
 - [Pravesh](https://pravesh.org/) (boutique GTM consulting for startups entering India)
 - [STEP](https://stepnortheast.org/) (non-profit that bridges education gaps in North East India)